ryan-mcclue/unsw/comp3331/wk3/week3.md

 Essentially, a hostname extends DNS to within a network, e.g. machine-host-name.domain So, 'could' use hostname to communicate with other machine on same network

+mywebsite.com is apex domain.
+www.mywebsite.com and mail.mywebsite.com are sub-domains

 DNS is application-level.
 DNSSEC authenticates domain name responses to ensure DNS requests can't be manipulated.
 Hierarchical in namespace and administration (zone) for scalability and fast lookups Can allow for load balancing and host alaising, e.g.